LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/StandardExceptions.md

 This hierarchy has many types for exceptions that occur often and their use is recommended.

 <stdexcept>: Defines a set of standard exceptions that both the library and programs can use to report common errors.

 <exception>: Defines the base class (i.e., std::exception) for all exceptions thrown by the elements of the standard library, along with several types and utilities to assist handling exceptions.

-So, <exception> only defines the class std::exception, while <stdexcept> defines several classes that inherit from std::exception (e.g., std::logic_error, std::out_of_range).
+<exception> only defines the class std::exception, while <stdexcept> defines several classes that inherit from std::exception (e.g., std::logic_error, std::out_of_range).
 That is why <stdexcept> includes <exception>.

 They are in separate headers because if you want to define your own exception class inheriting std::exception (and not use the classes from <stdexcept>), you can avoid unnecessary definitions.

-Standard Exception Classes
+### Standard Exception Classes
 The stdlib provides you with the standard exception classes in the <stdexcept>
 header.
 These should be your first port of call when you’re programming exceptions.
 The superclass for all the standard exception classes is the class std::exception.
 The class exception is the base of the classes designed to handle exceptions.

-All the subclasses in std::exception can be partitioned into three groups: logic errors runtime errors language support errors
+All the subclasses in <stdexcept> can be partitioned into three groups: logic errors runtime errors language support errors